dagger/dagger/docs/current/api/254103-build-custom-client.md

 :::note
 The Dagger Engine creates a unique local API endpoint for GraphQL queries for every Dagger session.
 This API endpoint is exposed in the `DAGGER_SESSION_URL` environment variable, and can be directly read from the environment in your client code.
+It additionally protects the exposed API with a basic auth token which can be retrieved from the `DAGGER_SESSION_TOKEN` variable.
 :::

 Run the API client using the Dagger CLI as follows: